 May is on the way, which means that it is time to prepare for and organize the Palo Alto Heat summer program.
 The Heat program is challenging, fun, and rewarding, and we hope that everyone who is potentially interested will consider participating.
-Tryouts will be on Sunday May 1, 2016 at Cubberley Field 1.
+Tryouts for the 2018 season will be announced at a later date.

-For more information about the program and our preparations for it, here are answers to the following FREQUENTLY ASKED QUESTIONS
+For more information about the program and our preparations for it, here are answers to the following FAQs.

 The Palo Alto Summer Heat Program is an extension of Palo Alto Girls Softball.
 The Heat fields teams that participate in highly competitive softball tournaments during the summer.
 The Heat is a great opportunity for girls in the 14U, 12U, 10U, and 8U divisions who love softball and would like to extend their skills beyond the spring season.
 While the spring season emphasizes player development and having fun in a recreational league, the Heat focuses on fielding more highly competitive teams, while at the same time maintaining a balance with softball skill development, personal development, and having fun.

 The number of teams in each age division is dependent on a number of factors: (1) the number of interested, qualified players, (2) the availability of sufficient pitchers capable of playing at the tournament level, and (3) the availability of qualified coaches willing to make the commitment to the summer program.
-We anticipate fielding one team in the 12U division.
-This will be a C team which will be competing in C tournaments.
+We anticipate fielding C teams which will be competing in C tournaments.
 C tournaments are intended for teams that have not played and practiced together all year long.

-Tournaments are already being organized, and we are taking steps to reserve space for our teams.
+Tournaments will be organized in the spring.
 The number of tournaments played by any age group is determined by the team and tournament availability.
-We are working to get in tournaments on the following dates:

 Typically, the Heat teams will play in 5 or 6 tournaments with the possible goal of qualifying for the State games in San Diego.
 In most tournaments, the teams will play 4 games … more if they do well.
 All tournaments will be governed by ASA rules.
 Most tournaments are played on Saturday and Sunday, however some do have Friday games.
 Teams may also participate in ‘friendly’ tournaments organized with local leagues.